jamesandrewpohadi/pix2pixHD/README.md

 ```

 ## Acknowledgments
-This code is forked from [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) by Nvidia
+This code is forked from [pix2pixHD](https://github.com/NVIDIA/pix2pixHD) by Nvidia.

 This code borrows heavily from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).